 The Creator’s hands are tied by man’s choice; He has no choice but to reward a person according to His own conduct: “Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap.
 For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life (Galatians 6:7).

-Just as God curses the wicked, He also blesses the righteous.
+Just as the wicked bring curses on themselves, the Lord also blesses the righteous.
 In the book of Deuteronomy we also read, “Now it shall come to pass, if you diligently obey the voice of the Lord your God, to observe carefully all His commandments which I command you today, that the Lord your God will set you high above all nations of the earth…” (ch.
 28:1-14).
 And in the New Testament, the apostle Paul encouraged the believers, “And God is able to bless you abundantly, so that in all things at all times, having all that you need, you will abound in every good work” (2 Corinthians 9:8).

-God knocks at the door of every heart and when people open the door and invite Him in, He brings peace and blessings (Rev. 3:20) and they become His “treasured possession” (Exodus 19:5).
+It is up to man to decide if he wants to be cursed or blessed.
+The Lord says, “choose for yourselves this day whom you will serve” (Joshua 24:15).
+God knocks at the door of every heart and when people open the door and invite Him in, He brings peace and blessings (Revelation 3:20) and they become His “treasured possession” (Exodus 19:5).
 Then, the Lord makes their lives “like a tree planted by streams of water, which yields its fruit in season and whose leaf does not wither— whatever they do prospers” (Psalm 1:1-3).

 In His service,